Rigid stable vector bundles on hyperk\"ahler varieties of type $K3^{[n]}$: Introduction

 It follows that $\gcd\{r,a\}=1$.
 The following result is a (weak) extension to higher dimensions. \begin{prp} Let $(X,h)$ be a polarized HK variety of type $K3^{[n]}$, and let $\cF$ be a slope stable vector bundle on $X$.
 Suppose that $c_1(\cF)=ah$ and that the natural morphism $\Def(X,\cF)\to\Def(X,h)$ is surjective.
 Then

 where $r_0,m,b_0'$ are integers, and $\gcd\{r_0,b_0'\}=1$. \end{prp} Note that in Proposition~\ref{prp:rangociuno} we do not assume that $\cF$ is rigid.
-There are examples of slope stable atomic vector bundles (hence projectively hyperholomorphic) for which $m>1$ (see~\cite{markmod,bottini-og10}), but they are not rigid.
-It might be that if $\cF$ is rigid then $m=1$ (this would be a full-fledged extension to higher dimensions of the fact observed above for spherical vector bundles on $K3$ surfaces).
+There are examples of slope stable projectively hyperholomorphic vector bundles for which $m>1$ which are not rigid see~\cite{markmod,bottini-og10} and~\cite{fatighentipotenza}.
+The tangent vector bundle of a HK manifold of type $K3^{[2]}$ is an example of rigid slope stable projectively hyperholomorphic vector bundle with $m>1$ (in fact $m=4$), see~\cite{gavran-tan-rigid}.
+There are no other examples of the latter type that I am aware of.

 The stable vector bundles in Theorem~\ref{thm:unicita}, together with those obtained by tensoring with powers of the polarization, cover many of the choices of rank and first Chern class with $m=1$ which are a priori possible according to Proposition~\ref{prp:rangociuno}.